When you think of celebrating Thanksgiving with your family, is it more Kardashian than Brady Bunch?

 Thanksgiving is meant to be a celebration of thankfulness, but we tend to go through the motions of the holiday without actually embracing its purpose.
 Focusing on the blessings in your life, and sharing these positive things with your loved ones, can help to shift the narrative away from family conflict.

 Try suggesting that everyone go around the table and list a few things they are thankful for this year.
 This can remind you of important milestones, hardships, and memories that you’ve shared with your family.
-Gratitude sparks happiness and overall peaceful and beautiful conversation!
+Gratitude sparks happiness and an overall peaceful and beautiful conversation!

 When I celebrate Thanksgiving with Caleb’s family we all are given a doily-turkeys and we write our names and what we are thankful for.
 They get shuffled and passed around and everyone shares.

+I’m so thankful for so many things; my health, family, friends, husband, talents, career, my sweet dogs, and more!
 I take the time to count my blessings several times a week, not just on Thanksgiving.
 What about you?